-The displayed purchase price for goods on any e-commerce website operated by the merchant also includes value added tax in the amount set by the applicable legislation of the Slovak Republic and does not include the price for the transportation of goods or other optional services.
+The displayed purchase price for goods on any e-commerce website operated by the Merchant also includes value added tax in the amount set by the applicable legislation of the Slovak Republic and does not include the price for the transportation of goods or other optional services.
 All shares are valid until the stock is exhausted, unless otherwise specified for the specific goods.

-The merchant reserves the right at any time to adjust the price of the goods listed on any e-commerce website operated by the merchant.
-The price change of the goods does not apply to purchase contracts concluded before the price change, regardless of the fact that the goods have not yet been delivered.
+The Merchant reserves the right at any time to adjust the price of the goods listed on any e-commerce website operated by the Merchant.
+The price change of the goods does not apply to purchase agreements concluded before the price change, regardless of the fact that the goods have not yet been delivered.

-In the event that the merchant fails to comply with its obligations set out in the applicable laws of the Slovak Republic or the European Union or in these terms and conditions, the buyer may exercise his right against the merchant through the competent court.
+In the event that the Merchant fails to comply with its obligations set out in the applicable laws of the Slovak Republic or the European Union or in these Terms and Conditions, the Buyer may exercise his or her right against the Merchant through the competent court.